THE THREE PALACES

 FRANS AGIUS

-Welcome to this year’s edition of The Three Palaces Festival, which is now in its eleventh edition.
+Welcome to this year’s edition of The Three Palaces Festival, which is now in its thirteenth edition.